dockerized-docs/dockerized-docs-foreman/README.md

 Dockerzied theforeman.org site + foreman documentation for offline use.

 # Image description #
-- Base image: `ruby:latest`.
+- Base image: `ruby:latest`
-- The most current theforeman.org `gh-pages` branch is cloned.
+- The most current theforeman.org `gh-pages` branch is cloned
-- Jekyll is installed using bundle.
+- Jekyll is installed using bundle

 # How to use this image #